Automattic/wp-calypso/client/state/themes/README.md

 1. The relevant REST API endpoints return the same list of themes for any given WordPress.com site.
    There is also a site-agnostic endpoint, which we hence use to obtain that list once, and reuse it for any WP.com site.
+2. The same isn't true for Jetpack sites, so we need to store lists of themes on a per-site basis there.

 The themes state looks roughly like this (omitting less relevant parts):